JRBerger123/JRBerger123/README.md

 # Hi there, I'm Brandon Berger!

 ## About Me
-I'm a senior Computer Science student passionate about low-level programming, algorithms, and solving complex problems.
+I'm an Information Technology Specialist passionate about programming, algorithms, and solving complex problems.
 I enjoy exploring **networking, system administration, and mathematical conjectures**, especially my recent work on the **Collatz conjecture**.
+At the moment, I'm working on my Master's in Cybersecurity and my CCNP with ENARSI.

 ## 🛠 Tech Stack
 - **Languages:** Java, Python, C++, C#, JavaScript